supahero1/hshg/README.md

 ## Codebase

 There's no `cmake` or `Makefile` files to build this project as a library.
 It's probably best if you simply include `hshg.c` and `hshg.h` in your project and build them there.
-However, you can build and run the test suite `hshg_test.c` with `./run.sh` and the benchmark `hshg_bench.c` with `./bench.sh`.
+However, you can build and run the benchmark `hshg_bench.c` with `./run.sh`.

 If you do decide to use this project, you can read about how to use the underlying C functions in `usage.md`.

 ## JavaScript

+### Browser

 You can preview the HSHG running live with the help of [emscripten](https://emscripten.org/).

+Do `cd js/browser; npm i` to install required packages.

-If you are satisfied with the precompiled WASM file under the `js` directory, go ahead and simply run `cd js; npm i && ./run.sh`.
-Otherwise, you can do `cd js; npm i && ./build.sh && ./run.sh`.
+If you are satisfied with the precompiled WASM file under the `js/browser` directory, go ahead and simply run `./run.sh`.
+Otherwise, you will need to manually install emscripten and then do `./build.sh && ./run.sh`.

+The WASM binary runs about twice slower than the C equivalents (look benchmark table below).

+### Node.js

+`cd js/node; node-gyp configure && node-gyp build`

 ## C Benchmarks